Brad Fanshaw

 Brad Fanshaw is co-star of Speed Channel reality television show, Car Warriors, Season 2, host of Street Rod and Custom Radio by Entertainment Radio Network, an award winning automotive fabricator and CEO/President of Bonneville Worldwide, Inc. and bonspeed 'The California Speed & Design' Studio where he has won design awards from both General Motors and Ford.
 Fanshaw is credited with coining the phrase, rock-n-roll automotive lifestyle and is business partner with former Van Halen bass player, Michael Anthony.

 The BMX Years

-Fanshaw was a pioneer in Bicycle Motor Cross Racing (BMX) and raced at the first BMX track in Nebraska – Yankee Hill BMX under the National Bicycle Association (NBA) sanction.
-He also raced in the American Bicycle Association (ABA) Pro Class.
+Fanshaw raced Bicycle Motor Cross Racing (BMX) and raced at the first BMX track in Nebraska – Yankee Hill BMX under the National Bicycle Association (NBA) sanction.
 He was editor of the ABA Action newspaper, co-editor of Bicycles & Dirt Magazine and a Vice President for the American Bicycle Association.
 Fanshaw was inducted into the Nebraska BMX Hall of Fame on August 21, 2010.

 Marketing

 In the early 1980s, Fanshaw became an executive for Vision Streetwear, a skateboard and snowboard company famous for its innovation in design.
 Fanshaw’s marketing ability and promotion sense were valuable assets to Vision.
 While working at Vision, Fanshaw met now business partner Michael Anthony for the first time.